kittenlogic/unsupervised-pleasures/_posts/2022-06-02-ultimate-fantasy-103.md

 I AM GOING TO BE A PART OF EVERYTHING!!

-That's too bad.<br/>

-Don't be alarmed.
+That’s too bad.
+Don’t be alarmed.
 I just mean that you are not going to be happy living among the dead.
 There is much that needs to be done here, much that needs to be said, before you can move on to something more permanent.

 And before that, before I can give you a definite answer, you must be prepared to give up on me.

-You are not prepared.
-I don't think you are.
-Then what are you?

-My dear friend Oprah, don't disappoint me.
+My dear friend Oprah, don’t disappoint me.
 You know I love you, that I missed you terribly when you were away, and I came back to you this time looking very much like the woman I was when you came to visit me in my sleep.
 Now that you are back, Oprah, I can scarcely wait to meet you and spend some quality time together.
-But, darling, before we get to that, just one thing tell me one thing, and only one thing, and it must be true.
+But, darling, before we get to that, just tell me one thing, and only one thing, and it must be true.

 There are no accidents.
 You have just chosen to be the unfortunate messenger between life and death.
 It is your choice.
 If you wish to continue to be a part of this special occasion, you must act quickly.
 Otherwise, I fear for your safety.

-Hush up, Ellen, I am just about to have my picture taken.

-Wait!<br/>
-All rise.

-The dedication of the Charles River Valley Cemetery to Dr. Martin Luther King, Jr. is in order.

 ## Seed